pemn/Hourglass/README.md

 ##Installer
 The project includes a NSIS config file for creating a standard Windows installer/uninstaller.
 The Windows installer does not require administrator privileges.
-If you want to rebuild the installer, the NW.js binaries are required.
-Copy to "installer/(architecture)" folder.
 ##Downloads
 - Windows 64 bits
 :octocat: https://github.com/pemn/Hourglass/releases/download/latest/Hourglass-x64-setup.exe